ShacharGrauman/nodejs-course/PITCHME.md

 ///...

 ```
+Try again with the browser

 ---
 #### @color[#e49436](Express Session Store)

-Try again with the browser and watch it restarts each time a request is coming
+Did you noticed the server restarts each time a request is coming?

-This is because session-store created a *sessions folder* and updates it
+This is because session-store created a *sessions* folder and updates it

-With the latest time the user reached the server
+with the latest time the user reached the server

 Help nodemon.
-Add in package.json
+Add to package.json

 ```js
 nodemon --ignore sessions/